ToonGalesy/star-match-game/README.md

 This project was written following the following PluralSight course, [React 17: Getting Started](https://app.pluralsight.com/library/courses/react-js-getting-started).

+## Purpose

+The purpose of this app is to demonstrate class based components as opposed to functional components.

+## About

 The course was written in "pure" React this version of it is written in TypeScript.

 There are no tests for this project as it was not part of the course.